zuozhenggh/learning-library/data-management-library/goldengate/veridata-install-connections/ggv-create-groups-compare-pairs/ggv-create-groups-compare-pairs.md

     * Lab: Environment Setup
     * Lab: Initialize Environment
 * The following are required to complete this lab:
-    * Oracle GoldenGate Veridata installed
-    * Source and Target connections as described in Lab 2
+    * Source and Target connections are created as described in **Lab: Create Datasource Connections**.

 ## **STEP 1:** Create a Group